caseycrogers/stream_summary_builder/README.md

  * `StreamBuilderBase`, an abstract class that enables greater customization of summary and connection state behavior.

-Disclaimer: I have no idea what I'm doing and this package isn't unit tested.
-Use at your own risk.
 Any contributions to this package are highly welcome.

 ## Getting Started